stts-se/wikispeech-manuscriptor/README.md

 # V. Sample scripts

-Config files used to generate sample scripts: `sample_scripts`.
+Config files used to generate sample scripts can be found in the folder `sample_scripts`.

 Sample scripts can be found in the [latest release](https://github.com/stts-se/wikispeech-manuscriptor/releases/latest).